This page provides an overview of our Covid-19 Secure Workplace Policy guidance issued to all Rix & Kay staff.

 Social distancing in the office

-Rix & Kay’s Covid-19 Secure Workplace Policy provides guidance on social distancing within the workplace and aims to reduce the number of people in any area to comply with the 2-metre gap recommended by the Public Health Agency.
+Rix & Kay’s Covid-19 Secure Workplace Policy provides guidance on social distancing within the workplace.
+We continue to encourage 2m social distancing within our offices.
 Specific measures include:

 Signage – Clear signage throughout our offices to help guide people on social distancing and to act as a reminder of their responsibilities to maintain a safe and secure workplace.

 All meeting rooms have been attributed a maximum number of attendees.
+This number may only be exceeded if all persons attending have given their consent to reduced distancing in the meeting room.
 Staff holding meetings should clean the meeting area with cleaning products before and after the meeting.

-Supplies of individual items such as stationery – Staff can only order light weight office supplies, such as pens, post-it notes etc, once per day from the firm’s internal Office Admin Department.
-Any orders will be available by collection only from a central point the following day.
+Supplies of individual items such as stationery – Staff can order office supplies once per week from the firm’s internal Office Admin Department and will be notified when their orders are ready for collection from a central point.

 Rix & Kay’s Covid-19 Secure Workplace Policy provides guidance on hygiene best practice within the workplace.
 Specific measures include